 1. Unnecessary Small Talk

->

-> I can admit when you don’t see people often you may not know what to talk about.
+I can admit when you don’t see people often you may not know what to talk about.
 You may even want to see what they’re up to these days but please, please, please, please!!!!!!!!!!!!!
 If you know someone’s life isn’t where it should be, DO NOT force them to talk about it.
 Don’t try to force people to talk about their life in any way.
 It will only make things worse.
 Some people are just private and don’t like attention.
-If you’re like me and you just don’t like talking, try and appease everyone else by being involved in the convo for a few minutes at a time throughout the day.
+If you’re like me, you just don’t like talking.
+So you try to appease everyone else by being involved in the conversation for a few minutes at a time throughout the day.
 There’s literally no getting around it and that is why I am recommending this.
 It sucks, I KNOW!!!

->

-> This is something that I absolutely hate with a passion.
+This is something that I absolutely hate with a passion.
 In fact, drama is the only thing that I hate.
 Why?
 It’s pointless, draining, and aggravating.
 The fact that some people thrive on it will always be something that I will never understand.
 You can avoid drama by minding your business.
 That’s always a good place to start.
 Just because you have an opinion does not mean that it needs to be expressed.
 Believe me, I have a lot of opinions that I keep to myself.
 When people are trying to be THOSE PEOPLE, either ignore them or plainly tell them that you’re not about to entertain them.
 You can also walk away.

 This one falls under drama, but I felt that it needed its own shine.
 Every year we see these memes where a family member will say something unnecessary like: